bpan2/httplinkchecker/README.md

 # httplinkchecker
-Written in java, httplinkchecker is used to check if links are broken or not
+Written in java, httplinkchecker is used to check if HTTP links are broken or not